 The patient may look ill and exhausted, with tachypnoea, cool peripheries, peripheral ± central cyanosis.

 - There may be a tachycardia at rest, low systolic blood pressure (BP), a displaced apex (LV dilatation) or RV heave (pulmonary hypertension), a narrow pulse pressure or pulsus alternans (alternating large and small pulse pressures) and a raised JVP.

-- There may be a gallop rhythm due to presence of S3 (see heart sounds) or murmurs of mitral or aortic valve disease.
+- There may be a gallop rhythm due to presence of S3 (see also the separate Heart Auscultation article) or murmurs of mitral or aortic valve disease.